 Agreements with other parties

-If you take part in a project which is a collaboration with more organisations than your higher learning institution, there are a number of areas where you may need to make agreements, for example regarding research data.
+If you take part in a project which is a collaboration with more organizations than your higher education institution (HEI), there are a number of areas where you may need to make agreements, for example regarding research data.
 It may concern a project with researchers from several HEIs, or from different countries.
 It may also be a collaboration with private corporations, other authorities, or health care institutions.

 Important issues that have to be clarified right from the start are how research data from the project will be managed and how they can be used.
 It needs to be clear who will have access to the data material, in its entirety or parts of it, and for which purposes.
 Are you, as a researcher, guaranteed full access to the project data you need, for as long as you need?
 If you have to agree on common rules for data management, they should be appended to the agreement, for example as a data management plan.